LMMMEng/LLD-MMRI2023/README.md

 ## 🆕 **News**

+* 2023-6-18: Registration Close.

+  * The registration channel is now closed.
+  * We will release the download link of the dataset after the challenge is completed.

 * 2023-6-16: Second Result Submission on Validation Set.

   * The submission window is open from 00:00 to 24:00 on Jun 16th.
 Only the last submission within this timeframe will be considered.
 Early or late submissions will not be processed.